Febo2788/RMTnet/README.md

   Modules detected: 26
 ```

 88% of eigenvalues are pure finite-sample noise.
-The Von Neumann entropy at 53% of maximum indicates moderate signal diversity — the data isn't dominated by a single factor.
+The remaining 12% contain the real biology.

 ### RMTnet vs WGCNA on the same data